Noise-Robust Estimation of Quantum Observables in Noisy Hardware: NRE framework

-The $\mathcal{B}$ term in the above equation represents the unknown and inaccessible residual bias error of approximating $\la O\ra_t$ via Taylor expansion.
-This error arises from both truncating the Taylor expansion and the discretization error in calculating the numerical derivatives.
-Note that the noise-scaling mismatch between $\tot(\lambda_i)$ and $\ton(\lambda_i)$ impacts the magnitude of these terms.
-Inaccuracies in noise amplification introduce an additional contribution to the residual bias error due to miscalculations of the numerical derivatives.
-The general form and some properties of $\mathcal{B}(M, n)$ are discussed in detail in Sec.~\ref{sec:rb} in the Methods.
+The term $\mathcal{B}$ represents the unknown residual bias that arises when approximating $\la O\ra_t$ via a truncated Taylor expansion.
+This error originates from both truncation of the expansion and discretization errors in the numerical derivative evaluation.
+In addition, noise-scaling mismatch between $\tot(\lambda_i)$ and $\ton(\lambda_i)$ can affect the magnitude of these terms.
+Imperfect noise amplification may introduce further contributions to the residual bias through inaccuracies in the numerical derivative coefficients induced by mismatch between the intended and implemented noise scale factors.
+The general structure and properties of $\mathcal{B}(M,n)$ are discussed in detail in Appendix~\ref{sec:ap_residual_bias}.

-The reduced noise sensitivity of $\mathcal{A}$ justifies seeking an approximation for $\langle O\rangle_t$ by Taylor expanding $\mathcal{A}(\lambda)$ rather than $\tot(\lambda)$ (as ZNE would do), as the residual bias error—encompassing the sum of higher-order derivatives—is expected to be smaller in this scenario.
-In the following, we detail the first and second post-processing steps.
+The reduced noise sensitivity of $\mathcal{A}$ motivates estimating $\langle O\rangle_t$ through a Taylor expansion of $\mathcal{A}(\lambda)$ rather than $\tot(\lambda)$, as is done in conventional ZNE approaches.
+Because $\mathcal{A}$ is constructed to vary more slowly with the noise scale factor, the resulting truncation error—associated with higher-order derivatives—is expected to be smaller.